 This means that unless you've hired a car, your best option is to take an organized tour to the Temple of Poseidon.
 Most tours have timings that allow for sightseeing at the temple, and then time enough to see the sunset.

-There's a few different ones available, and here's my top choice.
+There's a few different tours available to visit Cape Sounion and the Temple of Poseidon, and here's my top choice.

 ** Click here: Cape Sounion and Temple of Poseidon tour **